atomjack/cmbot/README.md

 Remove yourself from the queue.

+### settwitter ( username:string )

+Set your twitter username, so the bot can @mention you when it tweets song plays.
+The bot will will respond with a randomly generated 32 character string which you must then tweet, after which you use the /verifytwitter command to verify your username.

 ### shortenurl ( url:string )

 Use google's URL Shortening service to get a short version of any url.